 1. What is aerobic respiration?

-Aerobic respiration is a metabolic process where cells break down glucose in the presence of oxygen to produce energy.
-This highly efficient process releases a large amount of energy in the form of ATP (Adenosine Triphosphate), along with carbon dioxide and water as by-products.
+Aerobic respiration is the cellular process by which cells break down glucose in the presence of oxygen to produce ATP (energy).
+It occurs mainly in the mitochondria and releases carbon dioxide and water as byproducts.

-3. Where in the cell does aerobic respiration take place?
+2. Where does aerobic respiration take place in the cell?

-4. What are the main stages of aerobic respiration?
+3. What are the stages of aerobic respiration?

-5. What are the final products of aerobic respiration?
+9. What are the products of aerobic respiration?